RyloRiz/rblx/README.md

 # About

 The rblx library is meant for easy interactions with the Roblox Open Cloud & Web APIs.
-Currently, this includes all of the Open Cloud Datastore API functions, Open Cloud Place Management API function, and almost all Web API functions.
+Currently, this includes all of the Open Cloud Datastore API functions, Open Cloud Place Management API functions, Open Cloud MessagingService API functions, and almost all Web API functions.

 **As of the beginning of April 2022**: